 24. Powelliphanta Snail

-The powelliphanta snail is one of the largest snails in the world with a shell that can grow upwards of 9 cms in length.
+The powelliphanta snail is one of the largest snails in the world with a shell that can grow upwards of 9 cm in length.
 It is a fabulous looking insect with shells that come in a range of colours from reds and browns to yellow and black.
 They are also carnivorous with a taste for large earthworms which they suck up through their mouths!
 They are most commonly found in the Marlborough Sounds and the Richmond Ranges.

 25. Yellow-Eyed Penguin – Hoiho

 Everyone loves penguins and the hoiho is one of the most endearing.
-Its most unique feature are the yellow streaks that surround and go past its eyes.
+Its most unique feature is the yellow streaks that surround and go past its eyes.
 They’ve suffered tremendous population decline in recent decades but there are strong conservation efforts to aid their recovery.
 They can be viewed from a number of specifically built hides in beaches near The Caitlins, Dunedin, Oamaru and on our $5 note.

 So there it is!
-Our favourite New Zealand animals that you can discover on your next trip to the country.
+Our favourite New Zealand wildlife that you can discover on your next trip to the country.
 Whether you’re doing some hiking or hitting the beach there’ll be plenty of sea, bird and wildlife to keep you company!